PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview/index.md

 Avoid connecting to [hidden networks](https://support.apple.com/en-us/102766#hiddennetwork) as they require your device to broadcast the network SSID which could be used to fingerprint you and identify the networks you connect to.

-You can [randomize your MAC address](https://support.apple.com/en-gb/guide/mac-help/mh11935/15.0/mac/15.0#mchldb2b7302) in Network settings.
-Set it to rotating and you'll periodically get a new one.
-By default, it's set to Fixed which will give you a different MAC address for every network, but when you reconnect to the same network it will be the same.
+By default, macOS uses a random MAC address for each SSID.
+However, it also defaults to using the "Fixed" randomization mode, re-using the same MAC address for SSID instead of changing it on every connection.
+Essentially, this allows network operators to recognize that you are the same user that has previously connected to the network.
+Consider changing the randomization mode to "Rotating" depending on your threat model.

 ## Securely Erase Your Mac